alexthecat123/ESProFile/README.md

 #### B) Search Entire Drive For String
 Allows you to search the entirety of your drive for a string of hex bytes, a string of text, or the full contents of the data buffer.
 It will ask you which of these you want to search for, and then ask you for your desired string if you choose one of the first two.
 Then sit back and wait while it searches the drive.
 It will print the block numbers where it found any matches as it goes.
 #### C) Backup Entire Drive
 Backs up the entire contents of your drive to your modern computer over serial.
 The backup occurs over XMODEM to add error checking, so make sure that your terminal program supports it!
-When ESProFile asks you to start your XMODEM receiver, do as it says, and make sure that you've selected Checksum as the form of error checking that it uses.
+When ESProFile asks you to start your XMODEM receiver, do as it says, and make sure that you've selected CRC as the form of error checking that it uses.
 Now just wait (for quite a long time) for the transfer to complete.
 The image that it creates is compatible with ESProFile in emulator mode, so you can just copy it right over to your SD card and immediately start emulating the drive!
 #### D) Restore Drive From Backup
 Restores a drive from a backup that was previously created using C).
 Just like backups, this uses XMODEM, so start your terminal software's XMODEM sender when prompted and select your desired image file.
 Make sure that your XMODEM sender is configured to send using a 1K block size, and hit start!
 Now wait for a while, and your drive should be good to go!
 #### E) Show Command, Status, and Data Buffers